martinclsn/env/README.md

-# Hybrid
+# ENV
-This is a set of scripts to set up a new project for developing hybrid apps.
-It is opinionated towards certain tools.
+Here's a set of instructions to set up tools on different platforms.

-## Prerequisites
-- Mac OS X
-- Xcode